How to Capitalize on the Giving Tuesday Buzz, After Giving Tuesday

-You worked hard to plan and prepare for the global giving day.
-Don’t let that audience, those donations, just slip away.
+You worked hard to prepare for the global giving day, so don’t let that audience, or those donations, just slip away.
 Instead, maximize the ROI of your Giving Tuesday campaign by turning your first-time donors into dedicated supporters in the weeks following Giving Tuesday.

 Retain the Windfall of Donors